How To Visit the USA From the Philippines.

 What’s the common thread that runs through all tourist visa discussions?

 Translated into English, this means that every applicant is considered (by State Department and Immigration authorities) of being “guilty” of the intention to stay in the USA, once admitted on a tourist visa.

 Even if you are arrested by police and charged with a crime, the prosecution MUST prove you are guilty … or you get released.

-But Under Current Immigration Law (as Practiced), the Precept Is Reversed
+But Under Current Immigration Law the Precept Is Reversed

-Every applicant for a B1/B2 visa is assumed, automatically, to be using the visa as a One-way ticket” into the USA.
-In other words, the applicant is assumed yo have Immigrant Intent … either by legal or illegal means.
+Every applicant for a B1/B2 visa is assumed, automatically, to be using the visa as a “one-way ticket” into the USA.
+In other words, the applicant is assumed to have Immigrant Intent … either by legal or illegal means.

-A visor can marry a US citizen or a US LPR (Legal Permanent Resident … Green Card holder).
+A visitor can marry a US citizen or a US LPR (Legal Permanent Resident … Green Card holder).

-This bypasses the other legal means of attaining immigrant status and frankly misses off the USCIS, so the guard against it diligently.
+This bypasses the other legal means of attaining immigrant status and frankly pisses off the USCIS, so they guard against it diligently.

-The visitor can just “disappear” into the vast pool of “undocumented aliens” in the USA and hideout for years … maybe forever.
+The visitor can just “disappear” into the vast pool of “undocumented aliens” in the USA and hide out for years … maybe forever.
 Filipinos know this concept so well they have a slang name for it … TnT ..
-Tago ng Tabo … loosely translated to “Hiding and Hiding”.
+Tago ng Tago … loosely translated to “Hiding and Hiding”.

-Since there are several million undocumented aliens in the USA and probably 400,000 or so of them are Filipinos, one can hardly blame to USCIS and the State Department for making the assumption of Immigrant Intention when they review visa applications.
+Since there are several million undocumented aliens in the USA and probably 400,000 or so of them are Filipinos, one can hardly blame the USCIS and the State Department for making the assumption of Immigrant Intention when they review visa applications.